UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10Home.md

 ```

 <xxx.xxx.xxx.xxx> = IP address from desktop
-This is the IPv4-address that can be found via internet connection properties.
+This is the IPv4-address that can be found via internet connection properties or via [www.whatsmyip.org](http://www.whatsmyip.org/).
-It is also shown at the top of the SSH session, next to the DISPLAY field.

 Check if Xserver-Client is working by starting the xclock application: